IepIweidieng/TJAPlayer3/tja.md

 The scope-fineness is how often the header or command value changes can be handled by the simulator.
 The coarsest possible fineness is per&ndash;file.
 The finest possible fineness is sequential.

-* *Unspecified*: For scope-finenesses other than non-before and sequential, the behavior when the same header or command occur multiple times within its scope-fineness in its scope.
+* *Unspecified*: For scope-finenesses other than at-or-after and sequential, the behavior when the same header or command occur multiple times within its scope-fineness in its scope.
   * In TaikoJiro 1 and 2: Only the last occuring valid header or command in the scope-fineness takes effect.

 The scope-fineness listed in this article is the coarsest of usually supported fineness.